Shadow Hamiltonian Simulation: Results

-In the definition, we implicitly assume that at least one expectation $\langle O_m \rangle$ is nonzero and that the expectations are bounded, or otherwise the definition of shadow state would be irrelevant.
-For a given set $S$, the same shadow state can correspond to infinitely many physical states $\rho$, which occurs when $S$ is not a complete set of operators.
-In this case, $\ket{\rho; S}$ contains less information than $\rho$, in the sense that a classical description of $\rho$ cannot be reconstructed from a classical description of $\ket{\rho; S}$ (whereas $\ket{\rho; S}$ is fully specified by $\rho$).
-Similarly, not every $M$-dimensional state corresponds to a valid system's state $\rho$, since shadow states contain certain structure determined by $S$.
+For a given set $S$, the same shadow state can correspond to many physical states $\rho$, which occurs when $S$ is not a complete set of operators.
+In this case, $\ket{\rho; S}$ contains less information than $\rho$, in the sense that a classical description of $\rho$ cannot be reconstructed from a classical description of $\ket{\rho; S}$ (whereas $\ket{\rho; S}$ is fully specified by $\rho$ and $S$).
 While $\ket{\rho; S}$ is a state of finite dimension $M$, we do not make any assumptions on the dimension of $\rho$.
 This allows us to consider infinite-dimensional systems as well, such as bosonic systems.